 Finally, if you are using outdoor lights, make sure they are rated for the outdoors.
 Many lights are made for use in either location, but it is always good to double check, especially if you have older strings of lights that you inherited from your parents.
 One way to know the difference is that the lights will have an Underwriters Laboratories (UL) tag on them that indicates whether they are safe for indoor or outdoor use.
 Outdoor tags will be red or silver with red lettering.

 Holiday decorations usually mean a plethora of cords, wires, and plugs.
 This can quickly lead to overloaded outlets, dangerously hanging wires, and trips and falls – among other potential hazards.
-These precautions will help minimize the burns, sparks, and flames potentially associated with electrical decorations.
+These electrical safety precautions will help minimize the burns, sparks, and flames potentially associated with holiday decorations.

 First of all, inspect everything closely – every wire, every plug, and every bulb.
 Yes, it may take awhile, but if even one little nick in wire insulation or one jiggly prong on a plug can cause irreparable damage (and possibly death), so it’s worth taking a little extra time to make sure everything is safe.
 If you have the slightest doubt about whether an electric decoration is safe, it’s better to throw it away rather than tempting fate.